MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 > HTTP headers are applied to all HTTP requests made for the media source, including manifest and segment downloads for adaptive streams (HLS/DASH).
 This feature is supported on Android, iOS, macOS, and Windows.
 Tizen does not support custom HTTP headers.

 > [!IMPORTANT]
-> On iOS and macOS, the `AVURLAssetHTTPHeaderFieldsKey` option requires iOS 16.0+ / macOS 13.0+.
+> On iOS and macOS, custom HTTP headers are set via the `AVURLAssetHTTPHeaderFieldsKey` option, which requires iOS 16.0+ / macOS 13.0+.
+On earlier versions, custom headers will not be applied.

 ### Use Rich Media Notifications
 A `MediaElement` can show rich media notifications on Android, iOS, Mac Catalyst, and Windows when media is playing in the background.
 To enable rich media notifications, the following steps are required: